-There may be some discomfort as the finger prick blood tests involve pricking your finger with a very small needle.
+There may be some discomfort as the finger prick blood test involves pricking your finger with a very small needle.
 But most people don't experience all that much pain.
 The worst part is usually the anticipation, so if you do it quickly without hesitation, you should be totally fine.

-- Using the band-aid provided and applying some pressure to the finger-tip after the test.
+Using the bandage provided and applying some pressure to the fingertip after the test.
 This may help ease bruising and soreness.